patilmanas04/HTML-CSS-JS-Alarm-Clock/README.md

 This project is an alarm clock web application developed with HTML, CSS, and JavaScript.

+## Demo

+This website is live at: https://patilmanas04.github.io/HTML-CSS-JS-Alarm-Clock/

 ## Usage

 1. Clone the repository or download the project files.